Stars (¥$ song)

-"Stars" (originally "In the Stars") is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, released as the opening track on their debut studio album, Vultures 1 (2024).
+"Stars" (stylized in all caps) is a song by the American hip-hop superduo ¥$, composed of rapper Kanye West and singer Ty Dolla Sign, released as the opening track on their debut studio album, Vultures 1 (2024).
 The song features uncredited vocals from Camper.
 It was produced by the duo alongside Aver Ray, Camper, FnZ, JPEGMafia, Shdøw, the Legendary Traxster, and Timbaland.
-Apart from Shdøw and Timbaland, the producers served as co-writers with Lucien Parker and Quentin Miller.
+The producers served as co-writers with Lucien Parker and Quentin Miller.
 A dark gospel track, it features a sample of "Good Luck" by Dijon.
 Lyrically, the song sees West and Ty Dolla Sign boasting of their accomplishments.

 "Stars" received praise from music critics, who mostly praised the composition.
 Focus was placed on its instrumentation and some commended the vocals, although other critics found the song underwhelming.
 The song debuted at number 39 on the US Billboard Hot 100, alongside reaching number 17 on the US Hot R&B/Hip-Hop Songs chart.
 It charted at numbers eight and ten in Latvia and Iceland, respectively.
 The song charted within the top 40 of eight other countries, including Canada and New Zealand, while it reached number 26 on the Billboard Global 200.

 Background

 In October 2023, Ty Dolla Sign announced a collaborative album with Kanye West.
 The singer revealed their duo name of ¥$, which shows the Japanese yen symbol next to a dollar sign.
 The duo had previously collaborated on multiple tracks, including the singles "Only One" (2014) and "Ego Death" (2020).
 Their most recent collaboration was "Junya pt 2" from West's 2021 album Donda.
 In March 2024, Ty Dolla Sign acknowledged his loyalty to West for having believed in the rapper during both his successes and failures.

 Singer-songwriter and record producer Camper had first worked with West at the age of 20, a few years before venturing to Hawaii for recording sessions with the rapper and other collaborators.
 Camper said that the two saw each other on multiple occasions and remained on good terms in spite of not seeing each other for another eight years.
 They reunited to work on Vultures 1 in Saudi Arabia from the fall of 2023 into 2024.
 The producer acknowledged their growth and their time separate to come together for the album, which he helped produce, including the single "Talking / Once Again".
 Camper was impressed with West's bravery and ambition as he learned "how to put it into what I'm doing"; he also contributed vocals to "Stars".
 The song was produced by West, Ty Dolla Sign, Aver Ray, Camper, FnZ, JPEGMafia, Shdøw, the Legendary Traxster, and Timbaland.
-Apart from Shdøw and Timbaland, the producers wrote it alongside Lucien Parker and Quentin Miller.
+The producers wrote it alongside Lucien Parker and Quentin Miller.
 On February 9, 2024, musician Dijon posted to Instagram Stories that he was not aware of his 2019 track "Good Luck" being sampled on the song.
 Following the release of the album, YZY executive Che Pope responded that Dijon "should be good".